Surgical Procedures: Surgery and Staging for Anal Cancer

 Imaging: Radiology tests can look inside your body at the cancer and see if it has spread.
 These tests can include:

 Procedures: Each case of anal cancer is different.
-Talk with your care team about which procedures may be part of your treatment plan.
-These options may include:
+Talk with your care team about which procedures you may need.
+These may include:

-• Endoscopy: An endoscope, or a lighted tube, is used to look for any abnormal areas.
-The endoscope can take tissue for a biopsy.
+• Endoscopy: An endoscope, or a lighted tube, is used to look for any abnormal areas inside your body.
+The endoscope can also take tissue for a biopsy.

-• Anoscopy: Using an anoscope (a short and hollow-lighted tube), your healthcare provider can place this into the anus and rectum to see these areas better.
+• Anoscopy: An anoscope (a short and hollow-lighted tube) is used to look at the anus and rectum to see these areas better.

-• Proctoscopy: Using a proctoscope (a short, lighted tube), your provider can take a closer look at your rectum.
+• Proctoscopy: A proctoscope (a short, lighted tube) is used to take a closer look at your rectum.

 • Rigid proctosigmoidoscopy: A rigid proctosigmoidoscope is a longer version of the anoscope, allowing your provider to see the rectum and lower part of the sigmoid colon.